KevinMaggi/CLAIM_rep-pkg/src/0_dataset_ground_truth_creation.md

 # Filter MSA with ground truth

-> Author: Anonymous
+> Author: Kevin Maggi
 >
-> Email: Anonimous
+> Email: kevin.maggi@unifi.it / kevin.maggi@edu.unifi.it

 Starting from [this dataset of MSA application from Rahman et al.](https://github.com/davidetaibi/Microservices_Project_List), the repos has been filtered keeping only those with a ground truth on the microservices, i.e. those that have a list of